CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 * *Layer split* with this setting, user can create a split line with one side of the line showing the globe with the selected layer and the other side showing only the globe.

-The available settings depend on the type of the selected layer.
-For image layers originating from a variable they are for example:

-* *Display Range* is the value range to which a given colour map is mapped.
-* *Colour bar* is applied to gridded variables.
-* *Alpha Blending* is used to mask/fade out the lower half of the display range.
-  With *Alpha Blending* switched on, the minimum value of the display range corresponds to full transparency while opacity increases until half of the display range is reached.
-* For any extra dimension of a variable that is not latitude and longitude, an *Index into <Dimension>* slider is displayed and can be used to selected the dimension's index to be displayed as layer.
-* The *Opacity* controls the opacity of the selected layer
-* Various *Image Enhancement* settings, like *Brightness*, * Contrast*, *Hue*.

 .. figure:: ../_static/figures/user_manual/gui_panel_layers.png
    :scale: 100 %